bhecquet/seleniumRobot/doc/chap6_Test_Manager_interfaces.md

 ![](images/exclude_testng.png)

 #### Squash TA job configuration ####
 By default, Squash TM receives the Squash TA test report.
-But, it’s useless when executing tests with SeleniumRobot as it does not contain any details.
+But, itâ€™s useless when executing tests with SeleniumRobot as it does not contain any details.
 So we have to configure the SeleniumRobot report to be sent to Squash TM
-Add the following line below « Publish HTML reports »
+Add the following line below Â« Publish HTML reports Â»

 ![](images/squash_ta_config.png)